E-Saggese/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase4.md

 #### Registry edits for Exchange

+In this step you will add redirections in the registry to the Exchange servers so they know how to route Azure RMS and AD RMS calls through the connector.
+If you added registry values under `HKLM\SOFTWARE\Microsoft\ExchangeServer\v15\IRM\LicenseServerRedirection` during the preparation step ([Phase 1: Preparation](./migrate-from-ad-rms-phase1#if-you-have-integrated-exchange-on-premises-with-ad-rms)), you need to remove them before adding new redirections to this location.

 For all Exchange servers, add the following registry values to LicenseServerRedirection, depending on your versions of Exchange:

 1. For both **Exchange 2013 and Exchange 2016**, add the following registry value: